InuYasha (the English translation, at least initially) used "Scroll".

 The episode names of Piano are Italian musical terms, starting with "con", which indicate how something should be performed—for example "con amore" (with love).

-Every episode of Scrapped Princess starts with a musical movement style ("Elegy", "March", "Concerto", etc.) and usually ends with a short description of a major character to be introduced in that chapter.
+Every episode of Scrapped Princess starts with a musical movement style ("Elegy", "March", "Concerto", etc.) and usually ends with a short description of a major character or event to be introduced in that chapter.
+The closest thing to a deviation ("Distant Ricordanza") still makes sense because the narrative featured multiple locations set some distance from each other.

 While the individual episodes of Simoun weren't named idiosyncratically, the DVDs were, using musical terms: Choir of Pairs, Orchestra of Betrayal, Rondo of Loss, Crescendo of Lamentation, and Song of Prayer.
 It makes sense, since the teams of pilots that flew the titular aircraft were called chor (choir).

-Hentai artist Black Dog names all of his Sailor Moon works after Stands from JoJo's Bizarre Adventure—all of which are themselves named after songs of bands from the 70s and 80s.
+Hentai artist Black Dog names a lot of his Sailor Moon works after Stands from JoJo's Bizarre Adventure—most of which are themselves named after songs or bands from the 70s and 80s (others like Heirophant Green are named for Tarot cards).

 Episodes of Galaxy Angel are phrased as titles to very strange recipes, such as "Milfeulle's Special made Cake for Surprise & Hug Hug Hug Pot," "Ambition and Poverty BBQ Chicken & Chain-linked Noodles without the Link" and "Dried Pork Legs & Top-Gun Fried Tofu mixed with Vegetables."
 Keep in mind that the series has Edible Theme Naming concerning the girls.